 Thinning hair can have such an impact on a person, it can cause stress, anxiety and loss of self esteem, making you feel like you’d do anything to remedy the situation.
 Making a rash decision on a hair transplant can have diabolical consequences for a number of reasons.
 Firstly, the result can be unnatural looking, you may have a low follicle survival rate and worse still, so much damage can be done to the donor area that corrective surgery may not be a possibility.

 Making the right decision on your hair transplant provider from the beginning is so important – to get a natural looking result and to protect the donor area from trauma.
-In this article we explain the difference between FUT, FUE and the DHI methods and why DHI NZ hair transplants stand head and shoulders above the industry in terms of process, quality and results.
+In this article we explain the difference between FUT, FUE and the Direct Implantation methods and why Gro NZ hair transplants stand head and shoulders above the industry in terms of process, quality and results.

 Different Methods Explained